California State Immigration Laws

 Education and Immigrants in California

-Unlike some states, which have made legislative efforts to limit illegal immigrant access to in-state tuition rates, California recently passed the DREAM Act, which explicitly permits current and prospective students who are undocumented immigrants to pay the same tuition that in-state legal residents enjoy at public universities.
+Unlike some states, which have made legislative efforts to limit illegal immigrant access to in-state tuition rates, California passed the DREAM Act, which explicitly permits current and prospective students who are undocumented immigrants to pay the same tuition that in-state legal residents enjoy at public universities.
 Related legislation will allow these same students who qualify for in-state tuition rates to apply for and receive financial aid benefits.
 Also, test sponsors of graduate exams must provide alternative means of proving identification.

 Voter ID Rules